-Thus, the person-power requirements and responsibilities of the International Experts are structured to fulfil the above factors.
-It is expected that at the beginning of the project, the capacity contribution and level of efforts of the International Experts will be high.
+Thus, the person-power requirements and responsibilities of the International Experts/consultants are structured to fulfil the above factors.
+It is expected that at the beginning of the project, the capacity contribution and level of efforts of the International Experts/consultants will be high, primarily focused on pre-feasibility feasibility studies (CIPs).
 As time progresses and internal capacity building takes place, the capacity contribution and level of efforts of the International Experts are expected to diminish and the Regional/Local expertise takes a more centre stage in the activities of the project.
 Figure 3.6 illustrates this idea.

-Figure 3.6: Contribution and involvement of International Experts vis-à-vis Regional/Local Experts
+Figure 3.6: Contribution and involvement of International Experts/Consultants vis-à-vis Regional/Local Experts